- Customer engagement is an imperative for CPG manufacturers

 Execution and audits: These areas will see improved capture, analytics and reporting of in-store data as well as automated store audits to ensure better quality, consistency and faster turnaround.

-These strategies are particularly useful in the developing and emerging markets, where IT solutions can improve customer collaboration.
+CPG companies have to make sure customer engagement is part of their IT strategy.
+The strategies discussed above are particularly useful in the developing and emerging markets, where IT solutions can improve customer collaboration.
 Though companies have to make necessary investments and initially fund the development of its partners, bringing partners into the IT-enabled customer engagement model pays off in the long run.
+It also assists partners by making their processes more streamlined and effective, thus ensuring higher satisfaction and retention.